You don’t need papers to vote

 I just had a thought about voter id.
 The fact that you voted is public information.
 The list of people who voted is out there and available to anyone who wants to look.
 When you vote, you sign in where your name is, and that sign-in sheet is public.

 Someone who votes in your name isn’t likely to get caught, because signatures aren’t traceable.
 But if the fact that you voted is public information, why not require a “photo signature” in addition to the written signature?
 Digital cameras are cheap nowadays, certainly compared to the more and more complex voting process.
-Why not take a photo with each signature, and allow campaigns to identify people who were voting under a name not there own?
+Why not take a photo with each signature, and allow campaigns to identify people who were voting under a name not their own?

 Vote fraud is rarely prosecuted today and everyone knows it.
 It is easy enough to get a list of names that never vote, and impossible to police stealing votes under those names.
 That’s because it is impossible to positively identify the fraudulent voter in order to prosecute them for their crime.